 The UNITAR Youth Ambassador Programme provides an opportunity to learn about the United Nations system as well as careers in diplomacy and international affairs through participation in UNITAR events.
-The programme includes study trips to embassies and United Nations organizations in Tokyo to experience firsthand the world of diplomacy.
+The programme includes study trips to the Ministry of Foreign Affairs of Japan, embassies, and United Nations organizations in Tokyo to experience firsthand the world of diplomacy.
 Youth Ambassadors deliver Hiroshima’s message of peace on behalf of their peers in Hiroshima, in Japan, and around the world.

 UNITAR gratefully acknowledges the following for their support in the UNITAR Youth Ambassador Programme:

 Official Supporting Organizations: